joshstephen18/dna_sequence_analyzer/README.md

 Usage:

-1. run the program (main.py)
+1. Run the program (main.py)

-2. enter the path to your FASTA file when prompted (for test case, enter: test_sequence.fasta)
+2. Enter the path to your FASTA file when prompted (for test case, enter: test_sequence.fasta)

-3. follow the prompts, and the program will output the following: sequence length, GC content (%), nucleotide counts, restriction enzyme sites, reverse complement, codon counts, and a nucleotide composition bar chart if "y" is typed when prompted.
+3. Follow the prompts, and the program will output the following: sequence length, GC content (%), nucleotide counts, restriction enzyme sites, reverse complement, codon counts, and a nucleotide composition bar chart if "y" is typed when prompted.

 FASTA File Example